 Photography by Malia k Harunaga

-We are anticipating that DTS will provide a public briefing about their specific plans for Biki expansion.
+HBL is anticipating that DTS will provide a public briefing about their specific plans for Biki expansion.
 This may occur on the next agenda for the City Council’s Committee on Infrastructure, Transportation & Technology on September 17th (Note: the agenda is typically published one week prior).
 Please stand by, public testimony may be needed.

 Finally, now is a time for urgency and synergy with state agencies.
 HDOT is moving forward with their Energy Security & Waste Reduction Plan.
 This plan which will be finalized in October, supports funding and expansion for bike share systems.
 HCDA is newly tasked with supporting a Transit Oriented Development Program.
 This has potential to leverage investment for the expansion of bike share, not only in Honolulu, but hopefully on other islands as well.